-Most high school or regular Chinese courses start by teaching you dull grammar rules and complex language notions.
-There has to be a better way!
-We, at Mondly - the language app loved by millions of people worldwide, take an opposite approach.
 Our language experts care deeply about your ability to have real conversations in Chinese as fast as possible.
-That's why, rather than bombarding you with complex notions in the beginning of your course, we start by involving you in a real conversation.
+That's why, rather than bombarding you with complex notions at the beginning of your course, we start by involving you in a real conversation.
 Through this approach, you will be able to have your first Chinese conversation after only 5 minutes of using our app.
 Encouraging, right?

 Tones matter because phrases with a falling tone might mean a thing and one with a rising and falling tone might mean a totally different thing.
 For example, “wǒ xiǎng wèn nǐ” (我想问你) means “I want to ask you something” while the very similar “wǒ xiǎng wěn nǐ” (我想吻你) means “I want to kiss you”.

-Studies indicate that being bilingual or a polyglot increase the grey matter in your brain.
+Studies indicate that being bilingual or a polyglot increases the grey matter in your brain.
 This means that speaking Chinese makes you smarter than you currently are.
 So, what are you waiting for?